Tuition and Fees

 - the student agrees to march in the USU commencement ceremony subsequent to completion of their degree requirements.

 Applicants must provide information on their research plan and progress, and have the support of their Program Director.
-Selections are made during the June time frame and announced prior to 1 August of each year.
+A call for application is made in the summer of each year.

 Graduate student fellowship support is also competitively available from many other sources, such as the NIH, the Howard Hughes Medical Foundation, various private foundations such as the American Heart Association, Juvenile Diabetes Foundation, etc. Check with the USU Office of Research and/or the GEO for various opportunities to compete for extramural funding.